Tuesday, October 01, 2024

 Kudat has a wet market and a dry market.
 We dropped by at the dry market just before leaving for home on 26.09.2024.
 The dry market is rather huge and the majority of the stalls either sell vegetables or dried staff.
 Since Kudat is well known for their seafood, the bulk of the dried staff are dried salted fish, ikan bilis, dried shrimps, dried squids, dried scallops, dried oysters and dried sea cucumbers.

 The ladies spent significant time at the stalls which sell ikan bilis, dried shrimps and dried sea cucumbers.
 They put their bargaining skill to good use in dealing with the stall operators.
-Though this is not a flea market, they managed to get the dried sea cucumbers regarded with high-vale components and bioactives at almost 30% discount!
+Though this is not a flea market, they managed to get almost 30% discount for the dried sea cucumbers regarded with high-value components and bioactives!
 Dried seafood products sold in Kudat are indeed much cheaper than those sold in KK - some as much as 50% less!

 At the peak of their bargaining, I was reminded of some of the purchases I did in my previous tour to China.
 One can bargain prices down to one-fifth of the original price offered (Read here)!
 Personally, I hate this kind of sale tactic!